Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

   - tab - select tab; one of `packages`, `extensions` or `presets`
 - Current Job: `screen:programmingView`
   - panel - select navigation panel (one of `IO`, `variables`, `jogging`, `commands`, or `testjob`)
+- User Frame Settings `screen:userFrameSetting`
+  - framenum - the user frame number to select in the list

 #### Example